AxelElRojo/aviation-alphabet/README.md

 the same problems and created a phonetic alphabet.

 ## How does the alphabet work?
-It has 26 words, every words starts with each letter of the alphabet (Alfa, ..., Zulu).
+It has 26 words, every word starts with each letter of the alphabet (Alfa, ..., Zulu).
 During a phonecall it may be hard to remember the words, so I made this script that gets them for you.

 ## How do I use it?